AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 The troubleshooting section of the **Monitoring** guide has been reorganized and enhanced with a landing page.
 [Read more](../../production/using/troubleshooting.md).

 A new **Importing and exporting data** section is available with new pages related to workflows, data compression, encryption, and import best practices.
 [Read more](../../platform/using/get-started-data-import-export.md)

-Information has been added on how to add links in emails that can be personalized and that support tracking.
-[Read more](../../delivery/using/tracking-personalized-links.md).

 ## December 2020 {#dec-2020}